wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_command.md

 # Test basic configuration - Command
 ## Overview

-Check if `wazuh-logcollector`, or `wazuh-agent` for Windows agent, allows valid command values for command monitoring
+Check if `wazuh-logcollector` or `wazuh-agent` for Windows agent, allows valid command values for command monitoring

 ## Objective

 - To confirm `command` option is used correctly.
-- To confirm API response is equal to set configuration.
+- To confirm the API response is equal to set configuration.

 ## General info